MarkP88/racket-coin/README.md

 Project structure:
 - `main.rkt` contains an example code which uses the other files.
 - `main-helper.rkt` contains printing and other helper procedures for `main.rkt`.
+- `main-p2p.rkt` contains an example code which uses the other files, plus peer-to-peer support.
 - `src/` contains all the files for the actual implementation:
   - `blockchain.rkt` contains the implementation of the blockchain.
   - `block.rkt` contains the implementation of a block.